 Want a ready-to-print option?

-If you’d like an easy way to guide your gathering, printable Scripture and encouragement cards can help create a peaceful flow.
+If you’d like an easy way to guide your gathering, Jesus & Coffee Kits can help create a peaceful flow.

 Closing Encouragement & Prayer